 Physics 375.
 Physics of Space Domain Awareness.
 3(1).
 A survey course in the application of physics principles and their constraints to space domain awareness (SDA).
 SDA of space objects can be thought of in terms of where it is and how did it get there, what it is and has it changed, and do we need to worry about it?
 The answers to these questions are crucial in deriving actionable knowledge for national defense.
 Topics include space surveillance using radar and electro-optical sensors; orbit determination and prediction; high-resolution imagery; non-resolvable space object identification; and military operations in space and mission impacts.
 Final exam or final project.
 Prereq: Physics 215 or department approval.
-May not be offered every year; check with DFPH before scheduling.
-Sem hrs: 3 spring.
+Sem hrs: 3 fall of even-numbered years.